Skip to main content

 2. Old JBX (deprecated): 0x3abf2a4f8452ccc2cf7b4c1e4663147600646f66.

-$JBX voting on Nance decides all $JBX rules, including the amount of $JBX which gets created when JuiceboxDAO is paid, as well as the amount of ETH $JBX holders can get back by cashing out their tokens.
-Approved proposals are implemented by the DAO's 6/9 Gnosis Safe Multisig, which has signers who are elected by $JBX voters.
-You can see the our full Governance Process here — this process is also decided upon and ratified by JBX voters.
+JBX decision making on Nance decides all JBX rules, including the amount of JBX which gets created when paid, as well as the amount of ETH JBX holders can get back by cashing out their tokens.
+Approved proposals are implemented by the 6/9 multisig counsel, which exists as a Gnosis Safe Multisig.
+Signers are elected by JBX decisions.
+See the full Decision Process here — this process is also decided upon and ratified by JBX owners.

 Buyback Hook

-After it was approved by $JBX voting in JBP 408, the buyback hook was added to JuiceboxDAO's project.
-Now when JuiceboxDAO's project is paid, this contract checks if the Uniswap $JBX price is cheaper than the price to create new $JBX from the project.
-If it is the payment is sent to Uniswap instead.
+After it was approved by JBX voting in JBP 408, the buyback hook was added to JBX project.
+Now when JBX is paid on V2/3, this contract checks if the Uniswap JBX price is cheaper than the price to create new JBX from the project.
+If it is the payment is sent to Uniswap instead to buyback JBX.
 Since JBP 484, the buyback hook services all inbound payments since the issuance rate is fixed at 0.

-This means that the JBX supply is capped until JuiceboxDAO decides otherwise.
+This means that the JBX supply is capped until otherwise decided by JBX owners.

 1. Uniswap pool: ETH - JBX.